 It does not matter if your rabbit has been alone for 7 years or didn't take to a previous bonding attempt.
 Their new friend doesn't have to be the same age, shape, breed, gender etc as your current rabbit.
 They are just like people and they either get along or they don't.
 It all comes down to personality.

-Removing hormones from the situation makes the process easier and a much less chance of them fighting constantly.
+Removing hormones from the situation makes the process easier and therefore much less chance of them fighting constantly.

 It is important to neuter all rabbits, not just boys, not just the girls.
 The rabbits not neutered are likely to constantly mount other rabbits in the group and this can result in them retaliating and possibly breaking the bond.
 Even if they put up with this behaviour it is not fair to let this continue as it can suppress the other rabbits personality and cause stress.